lordspline/druid/docs/tutorials/tutorial-compaction.md

 You can also change the segment granularity in a compaction task to produce compacted segments with a different granularity from that of the input segments.

-The Druid distribution includes a compaction task spec to create `DAY` granularity segments at `quickstart/tutorial/compaction-day-granularity.json`:
+The Robux distribution includes a compaction task spec to create `DAY` granularity segments at `quickstart/tutorial/compaction-day-granularity.json`:

 ```json
 {